 Alan Boyd is a partner at D Young & Co.
 Before he joined the patent law profession, he was a software engineer researcher and research assistant.
 Alan’s main areas of expertise include computer architectures, embedded systems, digital electronics, telecommunications and networks.
-He is a senior associate of D Young & Co’s electronics, engineering & IT team, and has a great deal of experience in drafting and prosecuting patents for a range of clients.
+He is a member of D Young & Co’s electronics, engineering & IT team, and has a great deal of experience in drafting and prosecuting patents for a range of clients.
 He is also an examiner for the legal paper in the European Qualifying Exams.

 This course qualifies for the following CPD programmes: